GUIDE 2024

 • Understand the requirements of relevant safety standards

-• Understand the reasons behind the threat to human life that are posed by dangerous chemicals, so that they can work to minimize the risks.
+• Understand the reasons behind the threats to human life posed by dangerous chemicals so that they can minimize the risks.

 Many skills related to document management can be learned on the job.
-However for industries such as the one that deals in hazardous chemicals, prior knowledge, and theoretical background go a long way towards ensuring that the personnel working on documents and systems are well equipped for the job.
+However, for industries such as hazardous chemicals, prior knowledge and a theoretical background go a long way toward ensuring that the personnel working on documents and systems are well-equipped.
 This is where a degree in a relevant discipline proves highly useful.

 Does a document manager need experience with Electronic Document Management Systems (EDMS)?

 Experience with Electronic Document Management Systems (EDMS) is essential for document managers.
-In this day and age, almost all companies use computerized systems for online documentation.
-As many companies are working to become paperless, expertise in electronic document management systems is going to become even more important.
+All companies use computerized systems for online documentation.
+As many companies work to become paperless, expertise in electronic document management systems will become even more important.

-What is the difference between Document Management and Document Control?
+What is the difference between Document Management and Document Control with Version Control?

-Document management is concerned with the storage, locating, updating, and sharing of documents.
-Electronic document management systems convert paper documentation to electronic format, which makes storing, locating, updating, tracking, and sharing of documents easier and more efficient.
+Document management concerns the storage, location, updating, and sharing of files.
+Electronic document management systems convert paper documentation to electronic format with tools and apps such as a PDF converter, making document storage, location, updating, tracking, and sharing easier and more efficient.

-Document control refers to the control of documents with respect to review and approval, security, and version control.
-Document control uses standardized procedures and workflows to ensure that documents are properly reviewed and approved before distribution, proper security protocols are followed to prevent unauthorized access and distribution, and version control is implemented to ensure that the latest document version is used, and older versions are available if needed.
+Document control refers to reviewing, approving, and ensuring security across folders.
+It uses standardized procedures and workflows to ensure that documents are properly reviewed and approved before distribution, proper security protocols are followed to prevent unauthorized access and distribution, and version control is implemented to ensure that the latest document version is used and older versions are available if needed.

-Document control creates auditable records of document creation, modification, and exchange, and ensures that inaccurate or obsolete documents are removed.
+Document control creates auditable records of document creation, modification, and exchange and removes inaccurate or obsolete data.

-Most software-based document management systems provide features related to document management and document control.
+Most software-based document management systems provide document management and document control features.

-If you are new to document control management and are looking to learn more, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of managing technical documentation.
+If you are new to document control management and are looking to learn more, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of managing technical documents.